muazhari-event/hackjakarta/readme.md

 > ### Auto Code Improvement by User Experience and Technical Metrics Optimization
 > We propose to improve the user experience and technical metrics of Grab applications.
 Specifically, we improve user experience and technical metrics using generative AI.
 Based on our research/literature review, our project hypothetically can contribute to the user experience and economic performance of the company.

-### Project Scope
+### Project Scope*
-- User Experience Metrics: Error Potential, Latency.
+- User Experience Metrics: Error Potentiality, Latency.
-- Technical Metrics: Throughput.
+- Technical Metrics: Code Quality.

+*Can be extended to other metrics, like throughput.

 ### Project Future Roadmap
 - Direct frontend evaluation using reinforcement learning as real-user simulator.
 Metrics measured by how easy the agent "wants" to be fulfilled.